 *Per clinical trial results

 Here at The London Psychiatry Centre we use the Monarch System for eTNS, a device approved in the European Union and Canada for treatment.
+Unfortunately the manufacturer is currently having distribution issues and as such, we are unable to get hold of these devices at present.

 Treatment with eTNS is: